pa11y/pa11y-ci/README.md

 }
 ```

-And then a Dockerfile that installs `pa11y-ci` and adds the `config.json`
+And then a Dockerfile that installs Pa11y CI and adds the `config.json`

 ```Dockerfile
 FROM buildkite/puppeteer:v1.15.0